Nor-bull/Projects/sync addrs/README.md

-# Project synchronizacia 2 adresarov
+# Project synchronization 2 directories from console
 Synchronization must be one-way: after the synchronization content of the replica folder should be modified to exactly match content of the source folder;

 Synchronization should be performed periodically;